 The number of lava lakes in the world changes.
-Thus, over 2018-2019 disappeared three lava lakes that existed for decades.
+Thus, over 2018-2019 disappeared three lava lakes that previously existed for decades.

 As a result, in October 2019 we have seven existing lava lakes on Earth.
 Three more existed for a longer time in the recent past.
 Besides this, since the year 2000 short-lived lava lakes and lava ponds existed in 11 more places.
 Wondermondo has listed them all in this article.